wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.9.2 =
 * Fixed an error preventing code containing HTML tags from being added using the Tag Editor in Visual mode
+* Fixed CSS for Mixed Highlighting (+)
+* Added a new theme thanks to http://blog.phiphou.com

 = 1.9.1 =
 * Added Assembly (x86)